python/peps/docs/rendering_system.rst

 ``pep_html_builder.FileBuilder.prepare_writing`` initialises the bare miniumum of the Docutils writer and the settings for writing documents.
-This provides a significant speed-up over the base Sphinx implementation as most of the data automatically initialised was unused.
+This provides a significant speed-up over the base Sphinx implementation, as most of the data automatically initialised was unused.

 3.6 Translate Docutils to HTML
 '''''''''''''''''''''''''''''''

-``PEPTranslator`` overrides paragraph and reference logic to replicate processing from the previous ``docutils.writers.pep`` based system.
+``PEPTranslator`` overrides paragraph and reference logic to replicate processing from the previous ``docutils.writers.pep``-based system.
-Paragraphs are to be made compact where possible by omitting <p> tags, and footnote references should be enclosed in square brackets.
+Paragraphs are made compact where possible by omitting ``<p>`` tags, and footnote references are be enclosed in square brackets.

 3.7 Prepare for export to Jinja